 Drinks at Kaffi Krús

 By the time we reached Selfoss, we both really needed a toilet break and so we decided to stop for drinks at Kaffi Krús.
-I’d found this place through a quick Google Search and it’s one I’m going to remember for a next trip to Iceland.
+I'd found this place through a quick Google Search and it's one I'm going to remember for my next trip to Iceland.